Motus est Vita

 Neural Grounding

-Do MQ dimensions align with repeatable brain and body signatures?
+Do MQ dimensions match repeatable brain and body signatures?
 We test whether scores correspond to measurable neural, physiological and sleep-related patterns under controlled conditions.

 H4